edterrell/kindle_highlights/README.md

 ---

 ### Using Your Highlights
 Connect your Kindle to your computer via USB.
-Copy the My Clippings.txt file from your Kindle (usually in the Kindle Documents folder).
+Copy the My Clippings.txt file from your Kindle (usually in it's "documents" folder).
+It may convenient to upload it to your desktop for easy retrieval later.
 When prompted by the app, upload the file.

 ### 💬 Questions?
 Feel free to open an issue or reach out via GitHub.